yakcom/Vkontakte.Bot/README.md

 > Symbol [ , ] separates buttons on a line

-> Symbol [ / ] separates the text of the button and its characteristics
+> Symbol [ / ] separates the text of the button and its options

 ## Example regular keyboard
 ```c#